 The big misunderstanding with tests and number of users.

-The study shows that a small number of users is an efficient ways to find examples of usability problems, this does not men five users is sufficient for all research questions.
+The study shows that a small number of users is an efficient way to find examples of usability problems, this does not men five users is sufficient for all research questions.

-With that number of users you are dealing with a result that have to be analysed qualitatively and not quantitatively, and despite this both people conducting tests and seeing the results are constantly drawing the wrong (qualitative) conclusions.
+With that number of users, you are dealing with a result that has to be analysed qualitatively and not quantitatively, and despite this, both people conducting tests and seeing the results are constantly drawing the wrong (quantitative) conclusions.

-Qualitative: Data often used for explorative research, discovering behaviors and the reason behind them using smaller sample sizes.
+Qualitative: Data often used for explorative research, discovering behaviours and the reason behind them using smaller sample sizes.

 Quantitative: Is aggregate data from larger samples, used to show how often something happens.
 For example the percentage of the user that abandon their visits in the checkout.

-How should we be handling data from tests with a small amount of users?
+How should we be handling data from tests with a small number of users?

-User test with a small group of people is a great, resource efficient way to test the waters.
-They can be used as an iterative part of a design process, as a part of ongoing optimization to provide an insight into possible behavior or to catch usability problems that have slipped through the cracks.
-So there is nothing wrong with with testing with only 5 users, in fact it’s a really good thing to do in many situations, but don’t interpret the results as indications of how often something happens
+User test with a small group of people is a great, resource-efficient way to test the waters.
+They can be used as an iterative part of a design process, as a part of ongoing optimization to provide an insight into possible behaviour or to catch usability problems that have slipped through the cracks.
+So there is nothing wrong with testing with only 5 users, in fact, it’s a really good thing to do in many situations, but don’t interpret the results as indications of how often something happens

 But, but, but if 4 out of 5 did a certain thing it must surely mean something

-The moment someone tries to infer that something is a frequent behavior based on how many of the small number of test users that did something, they are overstepping the boundary of their chosen research method.
+The moment someone tries to infer that something is a frequent behaviour based on how many of the small numbers of test users that did something, they are overstepping the boundary of their chosen research method.

 The usual answer I get is “But, but, but if 4 out of 5 did a certain thing it must surely mean something”.
-And it’s true that it will slightly raise the chance that the behavior is frequent, but the group is so small that it will still vary greatly.
-Try rolling a dice 5 times and using the resulting data set to establish how frequently it lands on a different sides… not a particularity good method right?
-And since we as humans are bad at handling uncertainty and small sample sizes, people tend to interpret 4 out of 5 statements as if a certain behavior is the norm rather than “it’s a little bit likely that this behavior is the norm” which would be the case with a small sample.
+And it’s true that it will slightly raise the chance that the behaviour is frequent, but the group is so small that it will still vary greatly.
+Try rolling a dice 5 times and using the resulting data set to establish how frequently it lands on a different side… not a particularity good method right?
+And since we as humans are bad at handling uncertainty and small sample sizes, people tend to interpret 4 out of 5 statements as if a certain behaviour is a norm rather than “it’s a little bit likely that this behaviour is the norm” which would be the case with a small sample.